Skip to content

 Variables

-Always use the apparmor variables.
+Always use the apparmor.d variables.
+Example:

 Sort

-Sub profile should come at the end of a profile.
+Sub-profiles should come at the end of a profile.

 Similar purpose